UJJWALUBHALE/Java-Source-Code/README.md

-# DevOps Project
+# DevOps Project-Integrated CI/CD with Git, GitHub, Jenkins, Ansible, Tomcat, Docker and Kubernetes.

 ![devops 1](https://user-images.githubusercontent.com/61089660/171560025-e78adf85-0b0b-47e7-8ac6-366728ff5ea3.JPG)

-# DevOps Project - Integrated CI/CD with Git, GitHub, Jenkins, Ansible, Tomcat, DockerHub, Docker and Kubernetes.

 In this project I have used a local version system as Git, GitHub as a distributed version system, Jenkins as a CI/CD tool, Maven as a build tool, Ansible for configuration management under deployment tool, Tomcat as a application server, DockerHub as